Octoven-Press/book-glory-of-the-kings-of-ethiopia/Miscellaneous/Chapter-Summaries--OpenAi-3.5-Turbo.md

 ## Chapter 64: Seduction of Solomon by the Daughter of Pharaoh ##

 **Summary:**
-The daughter of Pharaoh tried to persuade Solomon to worship Egyptian gods like her father and ancestors.
+*The daughter of Pharaoh tried to persuade Solomon to worship Egyptian gods like her father and ancestors.
 Solomon defended the worship of the Holy God of Israel and Zion.
 The daughter of Pharaoh criticized Solomon for marrying an Ethiopian woman and not being faithful to his own people.
 Despite her attempts to seduce him, Solomon refused to worship idols or fulfill her wishes.
 She finally enticed him by beautifying herself and acting haughtily towards him.
 Solomon, wanting to please her, agreed to her request after she made him swear by the God of Israel.
 She asked him to enter her gods' house, kill three locusts, and pull out their necks as a sacrifice.
 Solomon did so to keep his oath, even though he knew it was wrong.
-The narrative reflects on the consequences of being seduced by women, citing examples of wise and righteous men like Solomon, David, Samson, and others who fell to seduction.
+The narrative reflects on the consequences of being seduced by women, citing examples of wise and righteous men like Solomon, David, Samson, and others who fell to seduction.*

+**Primary Characters:**

 **Key Points:**
 - The daughter of Pharaoh tried to persuade Solomon to worship Egyptian gods, criticizing him for marrying an Ethiopian woman.